SparkPost/support-docs/articles/reporting/metrics-definitions.md

 **Open Rate**

 Percentage of “accepted” messages that are either rendered or have at least one click.
+Calculated by _approximate number of messages opened / number of messages delivered._

 **Policy Rejection**